microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 ![AVD Architecture](../Images/00-azure-virtual-desktop-architecture.png)

-For this MiniHack we simplify the deployment down to Azure AD joined sessionhosts only so there are no dependencies on Domain Controllers.
+For this MicroHack we simplify the deployment down to Azure AD joined sessionhosts only so there are no dependencies on Domain Controllers (except in challenge 3, where you will need hybrid identities for FSLogix profiles).

 The architecture will be like